 If you have been injured in a truck accident at an intersection, do not be surprised if notice that insurance companies are bothering you with calls forcing some low-ball settlement down your throat.
 Despite a prevailing sense that the other party’s fault is clear in the accident, insurers will take advantage of your lack of knowledge and lack of legal representation and will attempt to argue that you were partially or fully at fault for the crash.

-Get a free consultation from our Los Angeles truck accident attorney at the Law Offices of Howard Craig Kornberg.
-Call at 310-997-0904 to determine fault in a truck accident that occurred at an intersection in Los Angeles or elsewhere in California.
+Get a free consultation from our Los Angeles attorney at the Law Offices of Howard Craig Kornberg.
+Call at 310-997-0904 to determine the fault in a truck accident that occurred at an intersection in Los Angeles or elsewhere in California.